How to Evaluate a Microsoft Renewal Proposal

 Cost is just one side of the coin; the terms and conditions can significantly impact the value and flexibility of the deal:

 - Reduction and Flexibility Rights: Determine what the proposal says about your ability to reduce licenses.
 Under a traditional EA, you generally cannot reduce during the term (only add via true-up), but you can reset to a lower number with no penalty at renewal.
 Ensure the proposal is based on your right-sized counts.
-If youโre considering a different program (like moving some services to CSP or a shorter-term subscription), note those terms (CSP under new commerce, for instance, may allow reduction only at certain intervals).
-If Microsoft offers an โEnterprise Agreement Subscription (EAS)โ instead of a perpetual EA, which allows licenses to be dropped at each anniversary, check if that option is in the proposal.
+If you’re considering a different program (such as moving some services to CSP or a shorter-term subscription), note that those terms (CSP under new commerce, for instance) may allow reduction only at certain intervals.
+If Microsoft offers an “Enterprise Agreement Subscription (EAS)” instead of a perpetual EA, which allows licenses to be dropped at each anniversary, check if that option is in the proposal.

 - Price Protections: Look for any clauses about price locks or caps.
 Does the proposal lock your per-user price for all 3 years?
 (EA usually does for the products you license initially).
-More strategically, consider if you can negotiate a cap on price increases for the renewal after this one.
+More strategically, consider negotiating a cap on price increases for the renewal after this one.
 For example, some companies have negotiated a clause stating that any price increase at the next renewal is capped at 5%.
-If such terms arenโt in the proposal, you might want to negotiate them in, but knowing theyโre absent is the first step.
+If such terms aren’t in the proposal, you might want to negotiate them in, but knowing they’re absent is the first step.
 Also, if the proposal includes consumption (Azure), see if the unit rates for Azure are fixed or if they can change with price list updates.

-- Payment Terms and Financing: Check when payments are due.
-Standard is annually upfront in an EA, but perhaps you could negotiate different timing if needed (quarterly payments, etc., sometimes at the cost of a financing fee).
-Ensure the proposalโs payment terms align with your cash flow preferences or constraints.
-For example, if they offered spread payments over 3 years for a big Azure commit, be sure itโs documented.
+- Payment Terms and Financing: Please review the payment schedule to determine when payments are due.
+The standard is annual upfront in an EA, but perhaps you could negotiate different timing if needed (quarterly payments, etc., sometimes at the cost of a financing fee).
+Ensure the proposal’s payment terms align with your cash flow preferences or constraints.
+For example, if they offer spread payments over 3 years for a significant Azure commitment, ensure it’s documented.

-- Contractual Lock-ins: See if any terms lock you into other agreements or renewals.
+- Contractual Lock-ins: Check if any terms require you to adhere to other agreements or renewals.
 For example, if you take advantage of special pricing on a 3-year deal, is there a catch, such as having to commit to a longer cloud subscription beyond the EA term?
 Usually, not explicitly, but read the fine print or footnotes.

-- Audit and Compliance Terms: It might not be in the โquoteโ part of the proposal, but if theyโre issuing a new agreement document, look at the audit clause and any changes to how Microsoft can verify compliance.
-Some organizations negotiate softer audit terms or advance notice periods.
-While evaluating a proposal, have a legal review of any new contract language Microsoft has included.
-Sometimes standard agreements update over time (for instance, Microsoft might have updated liability or data processing terms since your last signing).
-Identify any problematic terms for your companyโs policies early, so you can counter-propose changes.
+- Audit and Compliance Terms: Although it may not be included in the “quote” section of the proposal, if a new agreement document is being issued, review the audit clause and any changes to Microsoft’s verification of compliance.
+Some organizations negotiate more lenient audit terms or extended advance notice periods.
+When evaluating a proposal, conduct a legal review of any new contract language that Microsoft has included.
+Sometimes, standard agreements are updated over time (for instance, Microsoft may have updated its liability or data processing terms since your last signing).
+Identify any problematic terms for your company’s policies early so that you can counter-propose changes.

 Read Building the Microsoft Renewal Negotiation Team.